Korean, Edit

 ⑴ Overview

-① Started under the command of Watson in 1990: Initiated as a 15-year project by a coalition of 6 countries
+① In 1990, under the leadership of Watson and Francis Collins, it was launched as a 15-year project by a consortium of six countries.

 ② Collaborative research involving over 350 research institutions